xqwtxon/Pocketmine-School/docs/htmap/plugin.yml.md

 This is where you declare your website.

+### `src-namespace-prefix`

+This is where you declare namespace classes.
+This feature is upon on the plugin source code structure.

+This is not required option, this is only using in order to simplify the process of creating plugins.

 ## Further Learning and Conclusion

 There are a plenty of `plugin.yml` options I won't mention in this topic, but you can learn more about all the possible `plugin.yml` options in [this website](https://doc.pmmp.io/en/rtfd/developer-reference/plugin-manifest.html).